pacroy/test-terraform-aws/README.md

 ## Prerequisites

 - [Create an access key pair](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds-create), if you haven't done so.
 - An S3 bucket for storing Terraform backend state files.
-You may create with this AWS CLI command:
+You may create with these AWS CLI commands:

     ```sh
     aws s3 mb s3://yours3bucket